 Saint Gianna Beretta Molla was a wife, mother, and physician.
-She lived her life believing wholeheartedly in Divine Providence and with a fervent desire to carry out God’s will even when that required great sacrifice.
+She lived her life believing wholeheartedly in Divine Providence and with a fervent desire to carry out God’s will even when that required the greatest of sacrifices.

-As the family comes under attack in so many different ways, as the importance of self is elevated and the maternal instinct is often denied in the world, Saint Gianna’s virtuous life is a reminder of the truth about the dignity of the human person, and of marriage and family life.
+As the family comes under attack in so many different ways, and as the importance of self is elevated, Saint Gianna’s virtuous life is a reminder of the truth of the dignity of the human person, and of marriage and family life.

 Saint Gianna’s Early Life